kilroy-code/flexstore/README.md

 # Flexstore

-Flexstore lets you easily and safely set up a key-value JSON store in a browser or NodeJS app, which _also_ lets you work offline, federate the storage across relay servers, and even p2p between browser clients.
-All changes are automatically shared in realtime, and an 'update' event can be listened for.
+Flexstore lets you easily and safely set up a key-value JSON collection in an app, which _also_ lets you work offline, federate the storage across relay servers, and even p2p between browser clients:

+1. Each collection can be independently and dynamically connected to any number of peer clients or relay servers.
+While connected, all changes are automatically shared in realtime (even as full duplication of the collection continues in the background).
+2. Each collection can later be synchronized with any number of peer clients or relay servers, with the collection automatically merged and reconciled.

-It is a very simple (and efficient and secure!) way to have shared, authenticated, live data in an app that works online or offline.
+It is a very simple (and efficient and secure!) way to have shared, authenticated, live data in an app that works online or offline:

 - Everything is signed so that wherever the data is stored, you can be sure who saved it and that it has not since been modified.
 - Data is optionally encrypted, so that it can  be read only by the intended audience.
 - The keys are safely stored in the system itself (signed and encrypted) so that they are available from the cloud to your users' devices.
 The keys are user-managed, and there are no custodial copies -- i.e., even you do not have access.

+This package works in browsers and in NodeJS.
+However, the documented, standard-based protocol can be implemented in any implementation that supports the underlying JWS and JWE, and web transports.
+(The current version supoorts https REST and peer/realtime push through wrtc data channels.
+Future implementations are likely to allow websockets for realtime push.
+Future versions are also likely to allow automatic archiving of older data that gets pulled in from a relay server on-demand.)

 ## Installation